By-elections to the 29th Alberta Legislature

-By-elections to the 29th Alberta Legislature have been held to fill vacancies in the Legislative Assembly of Alberta after the 2015 election.
-To date, two by-elections have been held to fill vacancies in the 29th Alberta Legislature.
+By-elections to the 29th Alberta Legislature were held to fill vacancies in the Legislative Assembly of Alberta after the 2015 election.
+Two by-elections were held to fill vacancies in the 29th Alberta Legislature.

 The 29th Alberta Legislature was formed after the 2015 election, during which the New Democrats won their first majority government under the leadership of Rachel Notley.
-Three by-elections since have been in ridings which were initially won by the Progressive Conservatives, and have returned one Wildrose, one Progressive Conservative, and one United Conservative member each to the legislature.
+Three by-elections were held in ridings which were initially won by the Progressive Conservatives, and these returned one Wildrose, one Progressive Conservative, and one United Conservative member each to the legislature.
 Two held in ridings initially won by Wildrose returned United Conservative members.

 Summary table

 Fort McMurray-Conklin

-There will be a by-election in Fort McMurray-Conklin due to the March 5, 2018 resignation of United Conservative Party MLA and former Wildrose Party leader Brian Jean.
-The by-election is being held on July 12, 2018.
+There was a by-election in Fort McMurray-Conklin due to the March 5, 2018 resignation of United Conservative Party MLA and former Wildrose Party leader Brian Jean.
+The by-election was held on July 12, 2018.

 Innisfail-Sylvan Lake

-There will be a by-election in Innisfail-Sylvan Lake due to United Conservative Party MLA Don MacIntyre's sudden resignation on February 5, 2018 after he was charged with sexual assault and "sexual interference" (i.e., touching a minor for a sexual purpose) The by-election is being held on July 12, 2018.
+There was a by-election in Innisfail-Sylvan Lake due to United Conservative Party MLA Don MacIntyre's sudden resignation on February 5, 2018 after he was charged with sexual assault and "sexual interference" (i.e., touching a minor for a sexual purpose).
+The by-election was held on July 12, 2018.

 Calgary-Lougheed

 The by-election was held when Dave Rodney resigned his seat on November 1, 2017 to make way for Jason Kenney, the leader of the newly-formed United Conservative Party.
-Kenney ended up winning the byelection and held the seat for the United Conservative Party.
+Kenney ended up winning the by-election and held the seat for the United Conservative Party.